-Participant 7 discussed how a White faculty became her mentor.
-Numerous participants had nonwhite faculty that provided support and mentorship for them at their PWI.
-Participant 7 stated “That particular professor has been very impactful for me, not only just in academic way, but you know, personally, cause like I said, I picked up a second mentor, and she's awesome.
+Participant 7 discussed how a White faculty member became her mentor.
+Numerous participants had non-White faculty that provided support and mentorship for them at their PWI.
+Participant 7 stated, “That particular professor has been very impactful for me, not only just in academic way, but you know, personally, cause like I said, I picked up a second mentor, and she's awesome.
 She is a White female, but she's amazing.”
-Questionnaire Participant 6 stated that “Believe it or not it was my White advisor and another White professor who pushed me the most.”
-Questionnaire participant 6 and participant 7 had quotes that show how impactful mentorship is regardless of racial boundaries.
+Questionnaire Participant 6 stated that “Believe it or not, it was my White advisor and another White professor who pushed me the most.”
+Participant 6 and 7 had quotes that show how impactful mentorship is regardless of racial boundaries.
 This shows that mentorship can be based on support and guidance rather than racial identity.
 The information received shows the impact of interpersonal relations at PWIs.
 Using the reflexivity protocol with the results of the study shows that the study was conducted without bias, with an open mind, and no preconceived expectations.

 Overall, the quote from the participants shows the importance of having representation, mentorship, and support from African American professors and African American peers at PWIs.
 African American faculty help to enhance the experiences of African American students’ academic success and personal success.
-Having African American faculty can have an impact on the lives on African American students through mentorship, guidance, and support to help navigate the challenges and barriers African American students face at PWIS.
+Having African American faculty can have an impact on the lives on African American students through mentorship, guidance, and support to help navigate the challenges and barriers African American students face at PWIs.

 Data saturation was reached when no further insights emerged to address the research questions.
 This saturation point is important for ensuring research credibility and avoiding redundant data collection (Mwita, 2022).
 Throughout the process, continuous data collection methods were utilized via open-ended questionnaires and interviews.
 Engagement in reflexivity practices took place through taking notes during both data collection and analysis.
 As the study progressed, it became evident that the information provided by participants was consistently repetitive, leading the researcher to discern codes, categories, and emerging themes within the data.